SEO Migration 2025: The Complete Guide

 However, every business will likely move domains, rebrand, or make other substantial structural changes at some point, which means an SEO website migration is almost inevitable.

-This guide will give you an overview of the website migration process from an SEO perspective.
+This guide will give you an overview of the website migration process from an Organic Search perspective.

-• Why it’s essential for revenue growth, search rankings, and visibility
+- Why it’s essential for revenue growth, search rankings, and Organic Search visibility

-A website migration is a broad term used to describe significant changes to a website that can affect the site’s search engine visibility.
+A website migration is a broad term that describes significant changes to a website that can affect its search engine visibility.

-From an SEO perspective, a website migration can have significant benefits or, if improperly executed, devastating consequences, so it’s not something to undertake on a whim.
+A website migration can have significant benefits or devastating consequences, depending on the execution, so it’s not something to undertake on a whim.

 Companies choose to migrate their website for a few different reasons.
 These could include rebranding, switching domains or subdomains, changing platforms, updating content, or adding or removing entire pages.